 For the last half a decade or more, inbound and content marketing have been gaining prominence as a more effective and less intrusive way of attracting customers than traditional “outbound” advertising and marketing.
 Yet, 55% of B2B marketers say they are unclear about what content marketing success or effectiveness looks like.
-(Content Marketing Institute, 2015).
+(Content Marketing Institute).
 Are you one of them?
-If so, you might be interested in learning more at our upcoming Inbound Marketing Seminar.

 Understanding Inbound Marketing